 People love compliments but giving one is no easy task.
 You need to use the right tone, be honest and say something that expresses the other person’s strengths.

-The most important guideline here is straightforward: BE HONEST.
+The most important guideline here is straightforward: BE HONEST while connecting with people.
 When giving a compliment, you need to be sincere.
 The key is to point out things that the person is very good at –their strengths.
 In this way, you don’t have to make up or invent anything; you need to concentrate and find something good about the other person and say it nicely and effectively.

 The better you are giving compliments, the quicker you’ll be getting new relationships.

 The four tips to connect with people instantly, and make a good first impression: